What does Ursula mean?

 Ursula \u-rsu-la, ur-sula\ as a girls' name is pronounced UR-soo-lah.
 It is of Scandinavian and Latin origin, and the meaning of Ursula is "little she-bear".
 Many legends have risen about Saint Ursula (possibly the fourth century) and her maiden companions.
 Name of the overweight octopus sea-witch in Disney's "The Little Mermaid".
 Author Ursula K. Le Guin; actress Ursula Andress.

 Ursula is a very prominent first name for women (#630 out of 4276, Top 15%) but an uncommon surname for all people.
 (2000 U.S. Census)

 Presented below is the baby name popularity of Ursula for girls.
 Ursula reached its highest position of #469 in the U.S. during 1900-1909, but is not found in the list currently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the usage of Ursula and related names.
 Prominent variation forms of Ursula appearing in the Top 1000 are Clementine (#943 in 2014) and Sula.
 Adoption of these girl names was at its highest during 1880-1889 (usage of 0.4257%) and has become much less since (usage 0.019%, down 95.5%), with the versions Sula, Ursula and Clementine becoming less fashionable.
 (2014 Birth Statistics)

-Ursula▼ is also pronounced similarly to Ersila.
+Ursula▼ is alike in pronunciation to Ersila.
 This name tends to be less commonly used than Ursula.